 The school’s generous vacation at semester’s end (December/January), spring break (March) and other school holidays are announced in advance, usually one year prior.
 We hope that family vacations can be scheduled during these school breaks and not while school is in session.
-If there is a need for students to be absent and parents approve and know in advance, students should obtain and follow the steps outlined on the Request For Absence Form.
-The principal, assistant principal or dean of students can approve the scheduled absence.
+If there is a need for students to be absent, and parents approve and know in advance, students should obtain and follow the steps outlined on the Request For Absence Form in the Parent Portal.
+The division head, assistant division head or dean of students can approve the scheduled absence.
 If students have planned absences and do not follow these procedures, they will be assigned lunchroom duty or detention.
 (Refer to the College Counseling section for college trip guidelines.)

 Cell Phones/Pagers/Two-Way Radios/Personal Audio Devices

 Cell phones, pagers, personal audio devices and two-way radios are not allowed to disrupt academic activities.
 Therefore, cell phones should remain off (not on and not in vibrate mode), and students should not be using their cell phones or other audio devices in any way during class time, assemblies, in the library, in locker rooms or restrooms.
 If a cell phone is used or if it disrupts class in any way, the teacher may take the phone.
 The student will be assigned detentions as a consequence and may also have to report to the Honor Council chair.